sorrymint/AWSNewsFeed/README.md

 ![attachPolicy](./instructions/attachPolicie.webp)
 7. Add the `AmazonDynamoDBReadOnlyAccess` policy.
 After it should look something like this
 ![After New Policy Added](./instructions/newPolicy.webp)
 8. Add the following code to your Lambda function (Might need to fix formating).
+Make sure to change the `table_name`.
 ```python
 import json
 import boto3